Saudi–Yemeni war (1934): The war

+Aftermath

 Treaty of Taif

 On 12 May 1934, peace negotiations had commenced.
 Saudi Arabia dropped the demand for Imam Yahya's abdication, but demanded a truce for at least 20 years.
 It was reported that the Crown Prince of Yemen supported the war, while his father the Imam was in favour of peace.
 Ibn Saud claimed that he was not interested in taking over Yemen.

-On May 26, it was reported that relations were tense and a re-outbreak of hostilities was likely.
-However, on 14 June 1934 it was reported that a Treaty had been signed between the King and the Imam guaranteeing 20 years of peace.
+On May 26, it was reported that relations were tense and another outbreak of hostilities was likely.
+However, on 14 June 1934 it was reported that a treaty had been signed between the King and the Imam, guaranteeing 20 years of peace.
 The last Saudi troops left Yemen on 7 July.

-The Saudis relinquished Hodeida and the Yemeni coast, but the other disputed areas were incorporated into Saudi Arabia.
-Jizan/Jizin, Asir, and Najran are part of modern Saudi Arabia.
+After the Saudi withdrawal, one of the king's advisors wept after he found out how much territory Ibn Saud had given up, to which Ibn Saud replied saying "You fool, where can I get the manpower to govern Yemen?
+Yemen can only be ruled by its own ruler," citing the fact that Yemen was a poor country with a population similar to that of his kingdom.